 If you are ever incapacitated, your loved ones will need to make more than just medical decisions.
 They will also be asked about your finances, property, children, and pets.
 A durable power of attorney allows you to appoint an agent who has the legal right to make these choices on your behalf, and ensure that your wishes are carried out.

-By choosing someone to be your agent, you’re giving them to power to manage your money, pay bills, file tax returns, buy or modify insurance policies, appoint guardianship, and designate someone to care for your pets—among other things.
+By choosing someone to be your agent, you’re giving them the power to manage your money, pay bills, file tax returns, buy or modify insurance policies, appoint guardianship, and designate someone to care for your pets—among other things.

 It’s important to pick someone you trust, and to discuss your wishes with them.
 Make sure they’re willing to take on this task, and capable of doing so.

 How is a Last Will and Testament Different from a Living Will?

 We’ve already talked about your living will…so why are we suggesting you create a last will and testament?
 It’s actually a completely different document, and just as important as the living will.